 In layman terms?
 Your phone gets smarter, anticipating your needs to make using your device and getting tasks done simpler.

-If you’ve been wondering what’s coming so you know what to try out when Apple Intelligence launches, here’s a breakdown of the top ten Apple Intelligence features you should try first.
+If you’ve been wondering what’s coming so you know what to try out when the Apple Intelligence update hits your phone, here’s a breakdown of the top ten Apple Intelligence features you should try first.

 1. Writing Tools